cfireborn/EpicGamesChainLightning/README.md

 Chain lightning ability demo.
 8 January 2023

-also CrosshairHUD, but it's a pretty small blueprint.
+Primary blueprints: BP_FirstPersonCharacter, Ue4ASP_target.
+Also wrote CrosshairHUD, but it's a pretty small blueprint.

 How to run on PC or Mac: